Detail in the Hue Citadel. All photos by Aaron Joel Santos

 TIP: Thuận An beach is great for the sunrise but there are better, quieter beaches if you head south.
 Beach Bar Hue occupies a beautiful spot that draws an international crowd.

-Afternoon – Discover another fascinating corner of Hue in Hến Island and the Chinese Quarter.
-Cross Ưng Bình Bridge and you’ll find yourself on Hến Island, the city’s most rural corner.
-This neighbourhood completely disappears when the city floods.
-It takes less than 15 minutes to explore the island by bicycle.
+Afternoon – Discover another fascinating corner of Hue: Hến Island and the Chinese Quarter.
+Cross Ưng Bình Bridge and you’ll find yourself on Hến Island, a rural corner of the city that completely disappears when the city floods.
+The island is small and it takes less than half an hour to explore.
 If you’re feeling hungry, stop at one of the cơm hến or bún hến stalls.
 Hến means “mussel” and the locals catch this tiny shellfish on the banks of the island.

-If you have time, take a drive along Chi Lăng and Bạch Đằng street, looking out for Chinese and Vietnamese shophouses, pretty French buildings, and impressive temples, such as Phúc Kiến Temple or Diệu Đế Pagoda.
+If you have time, cross the river and seek out Chi Lăng and Bạch Đằng street, looking out for Chinese and Vietnamese shophouses, pretty French buildings, and impressive temples, such as Phúc Kiến Temple or Diệu Đế Pagoda.

 TIP: This is an excellent neighbourhood for some delicious afternoon bites.
 Gobble up Hue’s signature beef noodle soup at Bà Phụng, or munch on grilled pork rice paper rolls with a sweet peanut and sesame sauce at Bà Tý.
 To experience Hue’s oldest and most atmospheric café, pull up a seat at Dạ Thảo.

-To wrap up your stay in Hue, enter the Citadel once more along Mai Thức Loan street and walk toward the front gate of the Imperial City that you visited on day one.
+To wrap up your stay in Hue, enter the Citadel and head towards the front gate of the Imperial City that you visited on day one.
 In the late afternoon this open space is packed with children flying kites and teenagers on skateboards.
 As the sky fades, lights turn on around the Noon Gate, illuminating the entrance to the ancient city of the Nguyen Kings.